Skogarmadr/bachelor-thesis/chapters/05-protocol.md

 ### Ethereum Smart Contract

 Ethereum doesn't use script language Bitcoin but the programming language for the smart contract.
-The smart contract allows to create functions :
+The smart contract allows to create functions from the uml diagram in figure \ref{fig:htlcuml} :

+\input{fig/htlc-diagram}

 #### Function lock()
 Function that will create a contract with all the prerequisites and lock it with the address of the sender `Bob` and the address of the receiver `Alice`.